kajamiko/u_m_website/README.md

 Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.

+The project has been tested carefuly.
+For each app, in the app's main directiry there are separate files with names:
+- `test_app.py` - where app name is tested
+- `test_forms.py` - forms are tested for validation
+- `test_models.py` - where models fields and methods are tested
+- `test_views.py` - where tests for views' templates, POST/GET request and expected display can be found.

+Some apps have also other test files, to make sure  content.

 For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful form for describing your testing process is via scenarios, such as:

 Contact form:
 Go to the "Contact Us" page